Anti-abortion activists hold annual 'Walk for Life' in Dubuque

 The timing of Saturday’s annual walk was not coincidental.
 It occurred four days before the 47th anniversary of the landmark Roe v.
 Wade U.S. Supreme Court decision.
 The court ruled that the U.S. Constitution protects a woman’s right to have an abortion without excessive government restrictions.

-Teresa Bruan, a student at Seton Catholic School, was recognized for writing the top essay.
-She shared her paper with the crowd Saturday and credited her mother for instilling her anti-abortion mindset.
+Teresa Braun, a student at Seton Catholic School, was recognized for writing the top essay.
+She shared her paper with the crowd Saturday and credited her mother for instilling her mindset.

 “Since I was little, my mom has always taught me about the importance of life and about how every human being is unique and we were all made by God for a reason,” Braun said.